Advertisement

 Other Programs

-The Family Public Housing waiting list for 1, 2, 3, and 4-bedroom apartments is currently closed, and the last open period is unknown.
+This waiting list for 1, 2, 3, and 4-bedroom apartments is currently closed, with no known last open date or reopening date.

 The Atlantic City Housing Authority (ACHA) waiting list for Hope VI Housing apartments is currently closed.
 It is not known when this waiting list was last open, or when it will reopen.
 To apply during the opening period, applicants were required to complete the online application.